 - Provide you with access to our internal project plan template that acts our guide through NMA Standards 2 – 12

-- Setup full range of ongoing conference calls to execute New Membership Application (NMA) project plan
+- Setup a full range of ongoing conference calls to execute the New Membership Application (NMA) project plan

 - CWI to prepare and submit full NMA (Standard 1 -1 2) responses & respond to requests for additional information from FINRA.
 Below is not an exhaustive list of all Standard requirements.